usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 **Final Tool Selected:**

-* Description of the tool or platform selected
+* Describe the tool or platform selected.

 * How did it compare to what you initially envisioned?